sahinmeric/react-comments-app/README.md

+# react-comments-app
+This repo is created for the front-end developer test given by MediSprout company.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).